 Cocoa Beach, Florida, was a seedy little town best known for its bars.
 No hotel chain saw the use of putting a hotel there.
 This frustrated B.G.
 Nabbs, who was in charge of building the nation’s early space program and needed a place to put the families of all the workers.
 He decided to open a hotel of his own and named it the Starlight Motel.

 He partnered with Sid Raffle, promising that the Air Force would lease 30 rooms, 365 days a year, and construction began.
 He didn’t like the manager Raffle found, but remembered the guy with the funny accent who had loaned him the tie.
 Raffle got in touch with Landwirth and offered him the position of manager, on the condition that he work on his accent.
 Landwirth found a professional coach who, as it turned out, wasn’t so professional after all.
 He backed out after only a few lessons, with the excuse that he was going to start talking funny if he kept working with Landwirth.
 Feeling like he had blown his chance, Landwirth told Raffle.
 Raffle wasn’t about to lose Landwirth and simply put him in a position where he wouldn’t have to talk to customers very much.
-He hired Julia Doyle to take care of the customer side of things and she and Landwirth would continue to work together for years.
+He hired Julia Doyle to take care of the customer side of things, unknowingly founding a professional partnership between Doyle and Landwirth that ended up lasting for years.

 Back in those days, the Cape Canaveral people worked hard and played hard.
 Cape Canaveral was the place where they launched rockets; if they wanted entertainment, they could usually find a bar in Cocoa Beach.
 That changed when Starlight Motel opened.
 The motel and its bar, the Starlight Lounge, became the central hub of activity for off-duty personnel.
 Landwirth created a unique atmosphere with space pictures that showed up in the black lights he had installed.
 It fit what the NASA people were trying to do, send men into space with Project Mercury.
 And that’s where he met the seven Mercury astronauts.

 After the first successful launch of an ICBM, Landwirth gave McNabb the keys to the hotel.
 McNabb threw a party so huge that the reporters from Time and Life magazines wrote articles about it.
 Landwirth kidded McNabb about how he was going to go broke because of all the free drinks and food but it turned out to be great publicity for the growing community around the Cape.
-That was the sort of hospitality that earned Landwirth a reputation for being the man to go to if they needed a host, and his hotel was always packed so full that he earned the nickname of “Double-up Henri.”
+That was the sort of hospitality that earned Landwirth a reputation for being the man to go to if they needed a host and the Starlite Motel was always packed so full that he earned the nickname of “Double-up Henri.”

 Not everything was roses, of course.
 He worked long hours, sometimes eighteen hours at a stretch.
 This cut into his family time and would ultimately lead to a divorce.
 One fellow named Jerry Granger, who was also a part owner of the hotel, came in and tried to interfere with Henri Landwirth’s management.
 Landwirth didn’t like that too much and called Raffle.
-The owners talked it out and Raffle told him that Granger wouldn’t be interfering with him anymore.
+The owners talked it out, the other owners probably bought out Granger, and Raffle told him that Granger wouldn’t be interfering with him anymore.

 After two years, the owners sold the Starlight Hotel and didn’t tell Landwirth until afterwards.
 Landwirth didn’t like the changes the new owners wanted and left to open his own hotel.
-His first attempt tanked; he would always suspect that a particularly cut-throat competitor had reported him for an infraction of an obscure regulation.
+His first attempt tanked.
+He would always suspect that a particularly cut-throat competitor had reported him for infractions of obscure regulations.
 He returned to Cocoa Beach and opened his first Holiday Inn.
-In an amazing coincidence, the Starlight Hotel burned down the day he opened it.
-The police, of course, thought it interesting and questioned Landwirth about it.
+The Starlight Hotel burned down the day he opened it.
+The police, of course, thought it was an interesting coincidence and questioned Landwirth about it.
 They would ultimately rule that faulty wiring had caused the fire.

 The Mercury Astronauts